fanf2/ssh-box/README.md

 After the version string is a `uint32` that counts the number of recipients that can decrypt the file.

-Each recipient has four fields:
+Each recipient has three fields:

-        string    key type, e.g. "ssh-ed25519"
-        string    ssh public key blob
+        string    ssh public key
         string    human-readable public key comment
         string    encrypted AEAD nonce and key

+An SSH public key consists of:

+        string    key type
+		... remaining fields depend on the type ...

 (Each line in an OpenSSH authorized keys or public key file contains the key type in ASCII, followed by a base64-encoded blob, followed by the comment.
-The base64 blob has the same contents as the first two recipient fields above.
-These two fields frequently occur together in the SSH protocol.)
+The decoded base64 blob has the same contents as the recipient's ssh public key field.
+This form of public key occurs frequently in the SSH protocol.)

 The comment is only used when listing an encrypted file's recipients.
 If the comment consists of a single nul byte then it should be omitted